Time & Materials#

 Like a CTC card, a time sheet can only be viewed by the resource linked to the sheet unless the Other Res. in Time Tracking toggle is turned on for a user in User Setup.
 After the sheets have been created, you can report work hours on a weekly basis:

-1. Open the Time Sheet List, select your sheet, and enter the work hours on the lines related to the current calendar week.
+- Open the Time Sheet List, select your sheet, and enter the work hours on the lines related to the current calendar week.

-2. When all hours have been entered, choose Submit to release them for posting.
+- When all hours have been entered, choose Submit to release them for posting.

 The time you recorded is then converted into time entries, which can be done on a regular basis by using a job queue.
-If the status of an entry is set to Submitted but the line hasn’t been posted—that is, it isn’t yet part of the Job Time Entries Created—you can still reset the status to make changes to a work package, a line activity, or a quantity.
+If the status of an entry is set to Submitted but the line hasn’t been posted—that is, it isn’t yet part of the Project Time Entries Created—you can still reset the status to make changes to a work package, a line activity, or a quantity.

 You can choose Budget Line Activities (Open) on the ribbon to see a list of unposted line activities assigned to the current resource.
 This doesn’t include line activities for resource groups, however.